 Poor quality, although not necessarily caused by ergonomic problems, may be the result of ergonomics.
-Poor quality is at least an indicator.

 (g) Manual Material Handling

 The incidence of musculoskeletal injuries is typically higher in situations that involve a lot of manual material handling.
 Musculoskeletal injuries increase significantly when the job involves one or more of the following: